Stability and dynamics across magnetic phases of vortex-bright type excitations in spinor Bose-Einstein condensates: Introduction

-Given the enhanced experimental recent interest in spinor BECs and the different excitations that can form in their distinct magnetic phases, we hereby consider quasi-2D, spin-1 BECs featuring either AF or FM spin-interactions.
-The two distinct spinor systems are harmonically trapped while the choice of parameters utilized throughout our work is based on current state-of-the-art experiments consisting of sodium and rubidium atoms.
-Concerning the static properties of the setups under consideration, we tackle spinorial stationary states that bear at least one vortex component being filled by bright solitons.
-The understanding of the stability properties of such configurations is still far from complete and this knowledge will allow to infer the respective phase diagram of nonlinear excitations as it was recently done in one-dimensional settings~\cite{katsimiga2021phase,liu2020phase}.
-The above information can also be valuable for designing certain topological states in the different spinor phases in order to examine their dynamical response~\cite{saint2019dynamical,adhikari2021symbiotic}.
-Indeed, recent experiments strongly suggest the dynamical accessibility of different patterns~\cite{saint2019dynamical}.
-Furthermore, the stability of the solutions that we obtain is addressed via a generalized Bogoliubov-de Gennes (BdG) linearization analysis~\cite{skryabin2000instabilities,frantzeskakis2015defocusing,kevrekidis2016solitons}.
+Given the enhanced theoretical and experimental~\cite{chai2021magnetic,lannig2020collisions,chai2020magnetic,bersano2018three} recent interest in spinor BECs and the different excitations that can form in their distinct magnetic phases, we hereby consider harmonically trapped quasi-2D, spin-1 BECs featuring either AF or FM spin-interactions.
+Concerning the static properties of the two setups under consideration, we tackle spinorial stationary states that bear at least one vortex component being filled by bright solitons.
+In comparison to earlier studies~\cite{mizushima2002axisymmetric}, a central feature of our work is that we consider vortical states of the same charge and zero net magnetization.
+Also, a key property of the structures of interest herein is the filling of vortices with bright components when the parameters of the system permit it (see details below).
+The understanding of the stability properties of such configurations, being addressed herein via a generalized Bogoliubov-de Gennes (BdG) theory~\cite{skryabin2000instabilities,frantzeskakis2015defocusing,kevrekidis2016solitons}, is still far from complete.
+Only partial results of this kind exist, as e.g. in the recent study of~\cite{underwood2020properties} where the maximal growth rate of the so-called nematic spin vortex state is provided.
+Here, we build on earlier findings based on simpler one-dimensional settings~\cite{katsimiga2021phase,liu2020phase}, in order to obtain the phase diagram of the identified vortical states, coupled with their corresponding potential instabilities.
+Triggering the latter can also be valuable, as it is strongly suggested by recent single-component BEC experiments~\cite{saint2019dynamical}, for designing certain topological states in the different spinor phases examining thereafter their dynamical response and spin-mixing processes~\cite{saint2019dynamical,PhysRevE.104.024207}.
+Our findings indicate that vortex-bright-vortex (VBV) and bright-vortex-bright (BVB) excitations exist as stable configurations for either AF or FM spin-dependent interactions [see Fig.~\ref{table}(a)-(b)].
+These excitations experience structural deformations upon quadratic Zeeman (QZ) energy shift variations and importantly they feature narrow QZ intervals where oscillatory instabilities occur~\cite{skryabin2000instabilities,katsimiga2020observation}.